ninabuscemi/employee-book/README.md

 ## Description

-This is a professional README file generator that provides a README file for the user's project.
-The generator inities a file that automatically inputs the description, table of contents, installation, usage, contribution, tests, license costs, and questions that is provided in the prompts by the user.
+This is a employee tracker that provides companies a way to view and manage departments, roles, and employees so that they can organize and plan schedules better.

 ## Acceptance Criteria